-For more information, see Discretionary trusts with tax losses or no net income in the Advanced guide to capital gains tax concessions for small business 2012-13 for more information.
+Discretionary trusts with tax losses or no net income in the Advanced guide to capital gains tax concessions for small business 2013-14.

 The significant individual test is different from the control tests used to work out if an entity is connected with another entity for the purposes of the \$6 million maximum net asset value test or the \$2 million aggregated turnover test.